What Is Full Spectrum LED Lighting?

 • Sunlight – This is the chief source of visible light, and an ideal full spectrum light mimics sunlight.

-What Kind of Spectrum Is Required For Growing Cannabis?
+What Kind of Spectrum Is Required For Growing Plants?

 First, we need to understand what a PAR range means.
 Plants have a substance that helps them to trap light for photosynthesis.
 This substance is called chlorophyll.
 The PAR range is used in light spectrum charts to highlight the kind of wavelengths that could be trapped by chlorophyll to allow for plant development ultimately.

 It has been observed that the zenith of photosynthetic energy falls in the blue and red-light spectrums of this range.
 For driving photosynthesis, the red spectrum/light is considered to be the most efficient.
-This light is crucial for plants at the flowering stage as it helps to stimulate biomass growth (which is paramount to cannabis growers).
-On the other hand, blue light is crucial for both the flowering and vegetative stages of plant growth.
+This light is crucial for plants at the flowering as it helps to stimulate biomass growth (which is paramount to plant growers).
+On the other hand, blue light is crucial for both flowering and vegetative plant growth.
 However, it is more useful for structural and vegetative growth.

 Ideal Grow Light Spectrum for Marijuana